garden-io/garden/docs/reference/module-types/container.md

 [services](#services) > name

-Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a letter and cannot end with a dash), cannot contain consecutive dashes or start with `garden` or be longer than 63 characters.
+Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a letter, and cannot end with a dash), cannot contain consecutive dashes or start with `garden`, or be longer than 63 characters.

 | Type     | Required |
 | -------- | -------- |